Science database

 River restoration projects in the USA often aim to stabilise channels and store sediment.
 Introducing beavers is being considered to achieve these aims.
 This text reports on how beavers' dam-building activity impacted the evolution of a river channel.
 This is a river at a gradient and on a type of soil which hadn't been researched much before!
 The results showed that beavers could be helpful for river restoration, stabilising the river channel and encouraging sediment deposition.

-Published by: Evolutionary Applications
+Published by: Freshwater Biology

 1st June 2014